V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 Bypass : `/full/path/tofile.txt`

-The second is again "useless", because i guess it's interpreted exactly as the same way.
-But i used the following one.
+The second is "overlooked", which is the following one.

 Bypass : `/./full/path/././tofile.txt`

+There is a tons of possibility to bypass LFI mitigation like this one, but as we can provide the full path, this isntt needed at all.

 <p align="center">
 	<img src="assets/img/misc/Porg-City/10-Bot-sqli_bypass_lfi.png">
 </p>

-Now that we manipulated all the data with success, we can try to combine SQL Injection with Local File Inclusion to retrieve a file present on the server.
+Now that we manipulated all the data with success, we can try to chain the SQL Injection with Local File Inclusion to make the bot display a file present in the server.

 #### Exploitation - SQL Injection and Local File Inclusion

 Note : While the CTF was running, i reached this point.
-I didn't find the way to retrieve the data unfortunately as i was using the Discord app instead of the browser, and i didn't thinking about this.
+I didn't find the way to retrieve the data unfortunately as i was using the Discord app instead of the browser version, and i didn't thinking about this.

 Sadly, apparently the data should be returned directly as intended.
 But discord send a patch few days before the CTF which made the thing harder.
-(Anyway, i'm not sure i would find the way to find the flag, but i've retrieved `/etc/passwd` file with success, without seeing it...)
+(Anyway, i'm not sure i would find the way for the flag path, but i've retrieved `/etc/passwd` file with success, without seeing it...)

 Let's start by attempting to retrieve `/etc/passwd` file.

 Query : `@Porg Bot porg ' UNION SELECT NULL, 'v0lk3n', 42, 'whitehat', '/etc/passwd' --`

 Full Query in the server side : `SELECT * FROM porgs WHERE name LIKE '' UNION SELECT NULL, 'v0lk3n', 42, 'whitehat', '/etc/passwd' --`

 <p align="center">
 	<img src="assets/img/misc/Porg-City/11-Bot-sqli_passwd.png">
 </p>

 The bot reply, with empty data for the image field.
-We need to use the Dev Tools of our browser and look at the network tab and refresh the page then look for the data.
+We need to use the Dev Tools of our browser and look at the network tab and refresh the page to look for the data.

 The data can be found on the file `messages?limite=50` inside the objects of the `Response` tab.